GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdseamount.rst

 .. _-A:

 **-A**\ [*out/in*][**+s**\ *scale*]
-    Build a mask grid only that may be used to manipulate data sets to exclude or to isolate seamount observations; append outside/inside values [1/NaN].
+    Build a mask grid only that may be used to manipulate gridded data sets to exclude or to isolate seamount observations; append outside/inside values [1/NaN].
 Here, height and flattening are ignored and **-L**, **-N** and **-Z** are disallowed.
 Optionally, use **+s** to increase all seamount radii or semi-axes first ("bleeding the mask outwards") [1].